 Still want to set resolutions, start the latest diet, join that challenge you saw on Facebook?
 GO FOR IT!
 There is nothing wrong with wanting to set resolutions, just be sure we aren’t confusing health with losing weight, they aren’t the same thing.
 Keeping the focus on healthy habits and being/getting healthy and fit instead of the thin ideal is a step towards body acceptance.
 You do you.
 Do what is right for you and makes you feel good.
 Everyone is unique and there is no one size fits all approach.
 Everyone greets the New Year differently.
 Setting goals and resolutions are a valuable way to design your future and create motivation.
 There will be obstacles along the way, ask for help, be kind to yourself, keep an open mind, regularly check in with yourself to determine if your New Year plan is working for you and adjust accordingly.

-If these strategies don’t speak to you, try this self-reflection exercise to help you decide how you will lead yourself into 2021.
+If these strategies don’t speak to you, try this self-reflection exercise to help you decide how you will lead yourself into 2022.
 Using this exercise like a compass, ask yourself or journal about the following questions to guide you in the direction that feels right for you.
 See what comes up and follow your instinct.
 What gives you purpose?
 What lights you up?
 What fulfills you?
 What makes you smile from the inside out?
 What excites you?
 What makes you lose track of time?
 When do you feel your best?
-My 2021 hope for you: To feel your best.
+My 2022 hope for you: To feel your best.
 Inside and out.
 Like this post?
-Tell me about it: email@example.com Think others would like it?
+Click the heart icon and tell me about it: email@example.com Think others would like it?
 Share it on your social media accounts or forward it to them by email!
 Thanks!